-In the most simple sense, PWAs are mobile apps delivered through the web.
-This technology allows PWAs to deliver an app-like experience on your browser.
-It feels like a native app due to the use of an app-shell that provides app-style navigations and gestures.
+PWAs are mobile apps delivered through the web in the most straightforward sense.
+This technology allows PWAs to have an app-like experience on their browser.
+It feels like a native app due to an app shell that provides app-style navigations and gestures.
 Since progressive apps are built on the web, they are not tied to specific devices.
-A PWA displays seamlessly and identically on all devices, including desktop, mobile, tablet, or whatever comes next.
+A PWA displays seamlessly and identically on all devices, including desktops, mobiles, tablets, etc.

-What’s more, service workers enable a Progressive Web App to load instantly, regardless of network quality.
-In other words, this web app is designed to work offline and in areas of low connectivity.
-With the help of pre-caching, it stays up-to-date, serving the user with the newest content upon launch.
-Similar to an app, the user is able to save the PWA to their home screen to access it at any time.
-Making it installable, without the hassle of downloading it from the app stores.
+Service workers enable a Progressive Web App to load instantly, regardless of network quality.
+In other words, this web app is designed to work offline and in low connectivity areas.
+Moreover, with the help of pre-caching, it stays up-to-date, serving the user with the newest content upon launch.
+SimLike the app; the user is canve the PWA to their home screen to access it at any time.
+Moreover, they are making it installable without the hassle of downloading it from the app stores.

 PWA vs. Native Mobile App

-While native mobile apps provide the highest quality user experience, they come with friction for both the user and the developer.
-One of the biggest differences between PWAs and native apps is the presence of the “app store middleman”.
+While native mobile apps provide the highest quality user experience, they come with friction for both users and developers.
+One of the most significant differences between PWAs and native apps is the presence of the “app store middleman”.
 For Progressive Web Apps, this middleman is completely taken out.
-For app developers, no app store means you are no longer restricted by iOS and Android’s rules and guidelines.
+No app store means you are no longer restricted by iOS and Android rules and guidelines for app developers.
 A developer will not have to go through an approval process, allowing the app to be used as soon as it’s ready.
 There is also no need to manually update the app, as the revised app version will instantly and automatically be available to everyone.

-From the perspective of the end user, they are able to access the PWA without having to download it from an app store.
+From the end user’s perspective, they can access the PWA without downloading it from an app store.
 Instead, a PWA is linkable, which means anyone can launch the app straight from a URL.
-You can share it on social media, email, text message, online ad, or link it to a QR code, and the user will instantly be immersed into an app.
+Then, you can share it on social media, email, text message, online ad, or link it to a QR code, and the user will instantly be immersed into an app.

-By removing all this friction, it will be much easier for users to have access to the app.
+Removing all this friction will be much easier for users to access the app.
 As the diagram below shows, with every step of the native app download process, 20% of users are lost.
-Consumers find it tedious having to find the app in the app store, wait for it to download, and worry that it’ll use up all their storage space before they can start using the app.
-Because PWAs drastically reduce the amount of steps they need to take (essentially making it a one-step process), there is a much higher chance of people actually using the app.
-In fact, we use 4x as many websites as mobile apps, resulting in a much larger potential user base with a web based app.
+In addition, consumers find it tedious having to find the app in the app store, wait for it to download, and worry that it’ll use up all their storage space before they can start using the app.
+Nevertheless, people will be using the app because PWAs drastically reduce the number of steps they need to take (essentially making it a one-step process).
+In addition, we use 4x as many websites as mobile apps, resulting in a much larger potential user base with a web-based app.

-Another major difference for app developers is that they will not have to adapt their app to iOS or Android.
-The fact that PWAs use web technology means they work cross-platform, on most browsers, taking the operating system out of the equation.
-You can build one Progressive Web App and it will look and perform the same across all devices.
+Another significant difference for app developers is that they will not have to adapt their app to iOS or Android.
+PWAs use web technology to work cross-platform on most browsers, taking the operating system out of the equation.
+You can build one Progressive Web App, and it will look and perform the same across all devices.
 Users will have a cohesive experience on any device they choose to launch the app on.

 Finally, PWAs are highly discoverable.
-This means they are easily identified by search engines, allowing them to come up in the search results just like any other web content.
-PWAs will be treated with traditional SEO, so it gets indexed for more than just the app name, but also the content within the app.
-It will not be treated as an app specifically, but as a piece of content that can “answer” someone’s “question.”
+This means search engines easily identify them, allowing them to appear in the search results just like any other web content.
+PWAs will be treated with traditional SEO, so it gets indexed for more than just the app name and content.
+It will not be treated as an app specifically but as a piece of content that can “answer” someone’s “question.”

-To put this into context, 60% of searches are now from mobile devices and this number continues to grow.
-People are actively using their mobile devices to find content, so imagine your PWA coming up in those search results.
-For example, someone might be looking for a salon in the area, so they use the Google search bar to start their inquiry.
+To put this into context, 60% of searches are now from mobile devices, which continues to grow.
+People actively use their mobile devices to find content, so imagine your PWA in those search results.
+For example, someone might be looking for a salon in the area, using the Google search bar to start their inquiry.
 The search results will most likely show directories like Yelp and salon websites.
 If you own a salon business, your PWA could rank in these searches, driving customers straight from the search results to your app.
 This first touch is an opportunity to convert your customers.
 An app-like experience will allow customers to schedule a salon appointment from a UI built for mobile.
 It’s a seamless process starting with a web search and ending with a completed task in the app.

 PWA vs. Mobile Website

 PWAs are a hybrid of native apps and mobile websites, but how do they differ from responsive websites?
 Unlike “old school” mobile websites, PWAs are fast.
 Note that 53% of users will abandon a site if it takes longer than 3 seconds to load.
 PWAs load instantly, regardless of network state, and provide fast-to-respond interfaces.
-This eliminates their dependence on the network, as mobile websites do, ensuring an instant and reliable experience for users.
+This eliminates their dependence on the network, ensuring users’ instant and reliable experience as mobile websites do.
 A PWA also updates in the background, so users never need to wait for new content to load.

-In addition, traditional mobile websites focus on static information, while PWAs are able to provide users with dynamic functionality.
-PWAs offer an immersive full-screen experience, allowing customers to place mobile food orders, participate in a loyalty program and contact a business.
+In addition, traditional mobile websites focus on static information, while PWAs can provide users with dynamic functionality.
+For example, PWAs offer an immersive full-screen experience, allowing customers to place mobile food orders, participate in a loyalty program and contact a business.
 It can also re-engage users with web push notifications, similar to native push notifications.

 Who Is Already Seeing Success?

 At first, Lancôme considered an e-commerce app as the solution.
 However, they understood that an app only made sense for customers who visited regularly.
 Mobile shoppers would not return to an e-commerce app weekly, let alone daily, so they wouldn’t see the value in downloading a Lancôme app.
-The company wanted to build the right user experience on all of their devices.
+The company wanted to build a good user experience on all its devices.
 According to Google, “The company needed a fast-loading, compelling e-mobile experience, similar to what they could achieve with a native app—but one that was also discoverable and accessible to everyone via the mobile web”.
 Enter the Progressive Web App.

 The results are staggering: